Digital-Grinnell/dlad-blog/content/posts/120-Problems-with-dc:identifer-Elements.md

 ## An XML Namespace Issue?

-It's not been confirmed just yet, but there is speculation that the real root of the problem here stems from the apparent existence of `dc_srw` namespace references that appear in DC records only when identifier `u1:` or `u2:` elements exist.
+It's not been confirmed just yet, but there is speculation that the real root of the problem here stems from the apparent existence of `srw_dc` namespace references that appear in DC records only when identifier `u1:` or `u2:` elements exist.
 You may get some sense of what these references look like on OAI exports from the screen capture shared below.

 {{% figure title="Problematic OAI Export Sample" src="/images/post-120/oai_dc-problem.png" %}}